Statistics establish Harvard's discrimination against Asian-Americans

 However, Harvard’s discrimination is so blatant and so offensive that I hold out some hope that the plaintiffs will succeed.
 Perhaps the fact that Whites benefited from the discrimination will help the Asian-American plaintiffs, though, of course, the racial characteristics of the beneficiaries of discrimination shouldn’t matter.

-A trial is scheduled for October of this year, assuming no summary judgment is not granted either side.
+A trial is scheduled for October of this year, assuming summary judgment is not granted either side.
 In my view, the case should be decided in favor of the plaintiffs without a trial, based on facts not genuinely in dispute.